gboxo/Zym_SAEs/experiments_alex/noelia_dpo/README.md

 There's some amount of collapse in the models, many repeated sequences and sampling difficulty.

-**However, the model at iteration3 is eassy to sample and has high enough activity to be itneresting.**
+**However, the model at iteration3 is eassy to sample and has high enough activity to be interesting.**

 We will apply the diffing procedure between the base model an the iteration3